 - Checking and correcting references to equations, tables, figures, charts, citations, and appendices

-Medical, scientific, and technical editing
+Medical, scientific, technical and non-fiction editing

 For Cardiotext in Minneapolis, MN, I copyedited a 2600-page book manuscript for Cardiovascular Pharmacotherapeutics by William H. Frishman, editor.

 For Medtronic, Inc., in Fridley, MN, I copyedited a textbook chapter for publication (Elsevier): “In Vitro Assessment of Cell and Tissue Compatibility” in Biomaterials Science: An Introduction to Materials and Medicine, 3rd ed; clinical submissions; and journal article submissions for the Cardiac Rhythm Disease Management Division.
 In addition, for the company’s Neuromodulation Division, I developed style conventions based on the AMA Manual of Style.

 For Oregon Health & Science University’s Curriculum Development Center, I wrote and edited lecture slides and audio transcripts relating to healthcare technology.